 It is important that client organisations ensure an effective Internal Audit Service, and whilst input and process measures offer some assurance, the focus should be on outcomes and impact from the service.
-The figure below confirms the measures that we believe demonstrate an effective service to you.
+The infographic on this page confirms the measures that we believe demonstrate an effective service to you.